Where to stay in Malta? For many travellers, including myself, Sliema is the ideal base for exploring Malta. Here’s why.

 Reason 2: Prime location and easy access to exploring Malta

-I like to explore, or at least have the option to explore, a new place as much as possible, with as little hassle as possible.
-Staying in Sliema allowed me to never feel stuck or out of the way, but in a prime spot to discover Malta (even while solo and sticking to a budget!).
+I like to explore, or at least have the option to explore, a new place as much as possible with as little hassle as possible.
+Staying in Sliema meant I never felt stuck or out of the way, but instead in a prime spot to discover Malta (even while solo and sticking to a budget!).

-🌟 For the best day trips from Sliema, check out my post Best Day Trips from Sliema, Malta Without a Car (Cheap & Solo-Friendly)
+🌟 Planning to explore the island?
+Check out my guide: Best Day Trips from Sliema, Malta Without a Car (Cheap & Solo-Friendly)

-So, let’s take a closer look at the different transport methods from Sliema and how having these at your fingertips can enhance your Malta trip.
+So, let’s take a closer look at the different transport methods from Sliema and how having these at your fingertips make exploring Malta easy.

 Valletta